akabbas/JobPulse/PLUGIN_ARCHITECTURE_SUMMARY.md

 ### ✅ **Working Components**
 - Base scraper interface and abstract classes
-- Scraper manager with parallel execution
+- Scraper manager with parallel execution framework
 - Plugin configuration and loading system
-- Registry and status tracking
+- Registry and status tracking framework
-- Error handling and resource management
+- Error handling and resource management framework

 ### ⚠️ **Components Needing Migration**
 - All existing scrapers need to be refactored to implement `BaseScraper`
 - Current scrapers still use the old interface and don't have the `name` attribute
 - Some scrapers have different constructor signatures
+- **Main application still uses legacy scraper system**

 ## 🚀 Next Steps for Complete Migration